toshi0383/abceed/README.md

 ### 3. Mock data driven UI development

-All UI components are separated from main target, which means I can create app target **without actual network or database I/O**.
+All UI components are separated from main target, which means I can run app target **without actual network or database I/O**.
-This allows to build interested View or ViewController independently.
+This allows to show interested View or ViewController independently.
 This boosts up the UI development iteration cycle especially when project gets very large.

 - UILibrary: Runs UI with mock data.
 Could have been a Xcode Playground too.